ntop/ntopng/doc/src/alerts/developing_alerts.rst

 Simple Host Alert Example
 =========================

-In this section we will guide you through the implementation of a new host alert that trigger when an host see more than a specified number of flow with http protocol.
+In this section we will guide you through the implementation of a new host alert that trigger when an host see more than a specified number of flow with http protocol, we will call it :code:`HTTPContactsAlert`.
 The purpouse of this guide is to show which passages are needed in order to add an alert, for an host.
 Indeed the Flow alert implementation need the add of similar files inside the corresponding flow subdirectory, as specified in the above sections.

 Alert Definition
 ----------------

-Let's begin by creating al the files of the alert.
+Let's begin by creating all the files of the alert.
+To have an idea, what we have to do is the following:

+- create new files in the specified directory:

+	- place :code:`host_alert_http_contacts.lua` under :code:`scripts/lua/modules/alert_definitions/host/` this file is responsable for the representation of the alert on the GUI.
+	- place the class declaration file :code:`HTTPContactsAlert.h` under :code:`include/host_alerts/`
+	- place the class definition file :code:`HTTPContactsAlert.cpp` under :code:`src/host_alerts/`

+- edit some existing files:

+	- :code:`scripts/lua/modules/alert_key/host_alert_keys.lua` and :code:`include/ntop_typedefs.h`, we have to place the unique alert key in both of that file.
+The number must be unused before and the same in the two files.
+	- The directive for including the new alert must be placed inside :code:`include/host_alerts_includes.h`

-Under :code:`scripts/lua/modules/alert_definitions/host/` create a new file, in this case :code:`host_alert_http_contacts`
+Under :code:`scripts/lua/modules/alert_definitions/host/` create a new file, in this case :code:`host_alert_http_contacts.lua`

 .. code:: lua